Transport to sixth form and college

 Some colleges operate schemes to help students with transport and some public service operators offer special tickets for students.
 There's more information about help for post 16 travel in our.

 Oursets out the rights and responsibilities of students, parents, transport operators, passenger assistants and schools.
 It also explains the action that can be taken when either behaviour or the transport provided does not meet acceptable standards.

 There is a leaflet available which explains standards of behaviour:

 How we use your personal information

 When you submit your application for travel assistance, you give your consent for us to check the address details you have given on your application with council tax and electoral registration records.
 This is to confirm that you are resident at the property.
-There are more details about how your data is used in the.
+There are more details about how your data is used on our Privacy notices page.

 - School Transport